iPad Pro (2021): Features, release date, design, and more

 Apple updated the 2021 iPad Pro storage options with up to 2TB of SSD.
 As mentioned, the models with 1TB and 2TB have 16GB of RAM.
 Here are the storage options Apple offers:

 Accessories: Magic Keyboard and Apple Pencil

 As Apple did not change the iPad’s form-factor, the company will sell the same Smart Keyboard and Magic Keyboard it’s already selling for the fourth-generation iPad Pro and fourth-generation iPad Air.

-With the 12.9-inch iPad Pro, which is 0.5mm thicker, it has a new Magic Keyboard that is also compatible with older 12.9-inch iPads.
+The 12.9-inch iPad Pro, which is 0.5mm thicker, has a new Magic Keyboard that is also compatible with older 12.9-inch iPads.
 Both models offer a new white model.

 The Apple Pencil is also the same.
 The fifth-generation iPad Pro uses the second-generation Apple Pencil that charges when attached to the tablet.